mocosha/docker-intro-talk/slides/index.md

 ### Image tags and layers

-* Images can be taged like on git
+* Images can be tagged like on git
 * Only differences are using space
-* Respository is used for storing and sharing images
+* Repository is used for storing and sharing images
-* Example 1

 ***